NAICS Structure Explained | 2022 and 2017 NAICS Hierarchy by Sector

-NAICS is a production-oriented classification system that groups establishments by how they produce goods or deliver services.
-It is hierarchical (2–6 digits): the first 2 digits define the sector, while the 6-digit level defines the national industry.
-Use NAICS for modern statistical reporting, many contracting workflows, and cross-border comparability across the U.S., Canada, and Mexico.
+NAICS is a production-oriented industry classification system that groups establishments by how they produce goods or deliver services.
+It is hierarchical from 2 digits through 6 digits, starting at the sector level and ending at the national industry level.

-The North American Industry Classification System (NAICS) uses a process-oriented conceptual framework to group establishments into industries according to the activity in which they are primarily engaged.
-Establishments using similar raw material inputs, similar capital equipment, and similar labor are classified in the same industry.
-In other words, establishments that do similar things in similar ways are classified together.
-The structure of NAICS is hierarchical.
+The North American Industry Classification System groups establishments according to the activity in which they are primarily engaged.
+Establishments that use similar raw materials, labor, capital equipment, and production processes are classified together.

 Quick structure